Our experienced and reputable judging panel ensure that the Scottish Home Awards are judged fairly and rigorously.

 Although “retired” Bob continues to enjoy an active role within the Scottish Housing scene as a member of the boards of two housing associations, one of which he Chairs.
 As a long time Mentor, he continues to provide help and support to aspiring leaders of the future within housing and the wider business and charitable sectors.
 As Bob says: “If you have the benefit of over 40 years’ experience of change management, why not use that knowledge to help others.
 Having worked in Housing for many years, I resolutely believe that the Housing Association movement in Scotland generally has a hugely positive impact on people’s quality of life, and as a result, makes Scotland a better place to live.

-Chair of the Panel and Property Editor, The Scotsman
+Property Editor, The Scotsman

 Kirsty has been the Property Editor at The Scotsman for the past ten years and is also heard frequently on Radio Scotland.